dsc-courses/practice.dsc80.com/problems/fa22-final/fa22-final-q01.md

 # BEGIN SOLN
 **Answer: ** 6

-Since we're performing a left merge, and `'pts'` is the left dataframe, we'll be left with 6 rows after the merge since we retain all the rows in `'pts'`.
+Note that in a left merge, we retain all the rows in the left DataFrame, regardless of whether or not those rows are shared between the left and right DataFrames.
+Thus we also realize that it must be the case that the resulting merged DataFrame has the same number of rows as the left DataFrame when performing a left merge.
+Since  `'pts'` is the left DataFrame, we'll be left with 6 rows after the merge since `'pts'` has 6 rows.

 <average>95</average>